Lucas-Erkana/School-Library/README.md

 # 📖 OOP RUBY School Libray <a name="about-project"></a>

-**OOP RUBY School Libray** is a library of that manages all the students and teachers data .
+**School Libray** is a library that manages all the students and teachers data.

 ### Tech Stack <a name="tech-stack"></a>